Arinpatel18/LucidFlux/README.md

 ### Data and Filtering Pipeline

 We have released the metadata for the clean images used in LucidFlux at [LucidFlux-Training-Data](https://huggingface.co/W2GenAI/LucidFlux/blob/main/LucidFlux-Training-Data.tar.gz), and the filtering pipeline in ```tools/filtering_pipeline.py```.
-Images can be downloaded from the provided `image_url` field with:
+Images can be downloaded from the provided `image_url`, and filtering scores can be computed with:

 ```bash
 # download the image